Health and Safety

 Volunteers are warned about leptospirosis (Weil's disease) when working in or near water.

-Standard equipment on task includes a container of drinking water, and a tea box with hand washing supplies.
+Standard equipment on task includes a container of drinking water, and hand washing supplies.

 Personal Protection Equipment (PPE)

-All volunteers are asked to attend in appropriate clothing and stout footwear - ideally steel toe-capped work boots if available.
+All volunteers are asked to attend in appropriate clothing and stout footwear - preferably steel toe-capped work boots or steel toe-capped wellingtons.

 When working close to public paths, warning signs are placed on approaches to the work area.